 - Members lounges (Epcot and Bay Lake Tower)

-Overall, the DVC membership was worth it for my family, but I know it is not for everyone!
+Overall, becoming a Disney Vacation Club member was worth it for my family, but I know it is not for everyone!
 I hope I helped you make your decision!